CanarysAutomations/autoprovision-github-resources/README.md

-# Auto-Create GitHub Resources
+## Auto-Create GitHub Resources

-A collection of tools to communicate with the repositories and organisations of GitHub.
-The tools can help with few inputs to
+The tool will communicate with the repositories and organisations of GitHub.
+With each release, the exe file to auto build GitHub resources, will be available.
+The purpose of this tool is to limit manual work as much as possible.
+The tool with the help of few inputs will

+#### Create a repository

+An empty repository will be created

+#### Repository Access

+Based on the excel file input, the teams will be given access to the created repository

+#### Project

+An Empty project will be created for the repository with a basic kanban board.

+### Advantages

+- This tool can be used as a template when repositories have to be created for an organization.
-- create a repository
+- Automate your repository creation with very few inputs
-- Giving teams access to such repositories
-- create projects for those repositories

-With each release, the two exe files, one for bulk access to teams and auto build github resources, will be available.

 ## GitHub REST API